 Do not induce vomiting if your dog is unconscious, struggling to breathe or distressed.
 You also need to be certain that what your dog is experiencing are signs of indeed signs of grape poisoning.

 Whether or not your dog vomits, you need to take her to the vet.
 Your vet may need to clear out your dog's stomach as well as treat other ailments caused by the toxin.

 There is so much a vet needs to do with a dog that has been poisoned.
 Decontamination of the dog’s system is their primary concern, for the sooner the toxins can be flushed and the physical damage repaired the more likely the dog is to survive.

-If the dog’s kidneys have stopped working and dialysis is not a viable option your vet will recommend your having the dog put down.
+If the dog’s kidneys have stopped working and dialysis is not a viable option, your vet will recommend your having the dog humanely euthanized.

 The true prevention of such a sad outcome is of course to hide grapes from your dog or to keep them out of reach.
-Dogs will eat anything that can be eaten and will not care about the effect it has on their system.
-Unlike us they cannot reason that some things will hurt them more than others.
-Thus it is your responsibility to make sure she doesn’t accidentally poison herself, and it should go without saying that you should under no circumstances feed your dog grapes.
+Dogs eat anything that can be eaten and will not care about the effect it has on their system.
+Unlike us, they cannot reason that some things will hurt them more than others.
+Thus it is our responsibility as dog owners, to make sure they don't accidentally poison themselves, and it should go without saying that you should under no circumstances feed your dog grapes.

-If you suspect your dog has eaten a grape, monitor her health closely, and be aware of what symptoms may be exhibited as time ticks on.
-A deterioration of her health due to poisoning will soon become apparent and it is then that you should act to save her life.
+If you suspect your dog has eaten a grape, contact your veterinarian, then monitor her health closely, and be aware of what symptoms may be exhibited as time ticks on.
+A deterioration of her health due to poisoning will be apparent and you will need to act fast to save her life.